armory/docs/content/en/docs/installation/armory-halyard.md

 ---
 title: Armory Halyard
 weight: 3
+description: >
+  CLI tool for configuring, deploying, and managing Spinnaker
 ---

 Armory Halyard is a versatile command line interface (CLI) to configure and deploy Spinnaker.
 It is made of a CLI that connects to a daemon.